-A. OBSERVATIONS

-1. Schedule observations that were timely, systematic, and consistent in order to provide continuing, specific feedback and evaluation.
-4 3 2 1 2.
-Complete five formal written evaluations for the intern.
-4 3 2 1 3.
-Observed intern in a variety of settings (classes, subjects, grades) 4 3 2 1 4.
+Name of University Supervisor Internship Semester/Year Please rate your university supervisor on each of the followi ing items, using the following sca ale.
+4 - Exceptional3 - Proficient2 - Minimal1 - Unacceptable A. OBSERVATIONS 1.
+Schedule observations that were timely, systematic, and consistent in order to provide continuing, specific feedback evaluation.
+2. Complete five formal written evaluations for the intern. .
+43 2 1 3.
+Observed intern in a variety of settings (classes, subjects grades) ts, 4 3 2 1 4.
 Scheduled a follow-up conference following format observations.
 4 3 2 1 B. COMMUNICATION OF FEEDBACK 1.
-Provided the intern with both written and oral feedback based on observation of specific lessons or activities.
-4 3 2 1 2.
-Gave intern constructive feedback and specific suggestions for improving lessons planned and taught.
-4 3 2 1 3.
-Provided feedback that included specific praise for intern's successes.
-4 3 2 1 4.
-Communicated feedback to intern and cooperating teacher 4 3 2 1 5.
-Informed intern of less-than satisfactory teaching performance before midterm and identified guidelines for improvement.
-4 3 2 1 C. ASSESSMENT AND EVALUATION 1.
-Provided for ongoing assessment, making sure the intern knew exactly where he/she stood in relation to strengths and weaknesses at every stage of the program.
-4 3 2 1 2.
-Provided fair and objective assessment, based on specific lessons observed.
-2 3.
-Identified specific weaknesses early enough to allow for improvement during the internship.
-4 3 2 1 4.
-Encouraged intern to engage in self-evaluation and reflection.
+Provided the intern with both written and oral feedback observation of specific lessons or activities. based on 4 3 2 1 2.
+Gave intern constructive feedback and specific suggestion improving lessons planned and taught. ions for 4 3 2 1 3.
+Provided feedback that included specific praise for intersuccesses. rn's 4 3 2 1 4.
+Communicated feedback to intern and cooperating teach her 4 3 2 1 5.
+Informed intern of less-than satisfactory teaching perfor before midterm and identified guidelines for improvement.
+C. ASSESSMENT AND EVALUATION 1.
+Provided for ongoing assessment, making sure the interexactly where he/she stood in relation to strengths and wear at every stage of the program.
+2. Provided fair and objective assessment, based on specifilessons observed.
+3. Identified specific weaknesses early enough to allow fo improvement during the internship. or 4 3 2 1 4.
+Encouraged intern to engage in self-evaluation and refle lection.
 4 3 2 1

-5. Valued the intern's self-evaluation and reflection and used this alongside of supervisor's assessment in providing reinforcement to 4 3 2 1 the candidate.6.
+5. Valued the intern's self-evaluation and reflection and used this alongside of supervisor's assessment in providing reinforcement to the candidate.
+4 3 2 1 6.
 Provided fair and objective final evaluation of intern's knowledge, abilities, and dispositions 4 3 2 1 D. PERSONAL AND PROFESSIONAL SUPPORT 1.
 Was acquainted with school, policies, facilities, and personnel at the assigned school 4 3 2 1 2.
 Met with appropriate school administrators.
-4 23 2 1 3.
+4 1 3 2 1 3.
 Respected the integrity of the cooperating teacher and intern.
 4 3 2 1 4.
 Accepted intern as a student and as a professional.
 4 3 2 1 5.
-Supported intern's efforts in developing 4 3 2 1 professional attitudes and relationships.
-6. Encouraged and supported the intern in developing his/her own teaching style.
+Supported intern's efforts in developing 4 3 2 1 professional attitudes and relationships 6.
+Encouraged and supported the intern in developing his/her own teaching style.
 4 3 2 1 7.
 Provided a timely response to professional concerns or problems, including inadequate performance and inappropriate behavior by intern.
 4 3 2 1 E. OTHER CONSIDERATIONS 1.
 Informed Coordinator of Field and Clinical Experiences of concerns about placement, performance, or progress of teacher candidates.
 4 3 2 1 2.
-Consulted with Coordinator of Field and Clinical Experiences if withdrawal or reassignment is necessary. f 4 3 2 1 4 Completed all required evaluations and exit forms at the end of semester. · 4 3 2 1 5 Collected all documentation on intern from the mentoring teacher and intern and submitted them to the Coordinator of Field and Clinical Experiences.
+Consulted with Coordinator of Field and Clinical Experiences if withdrawal or reassignment is necessary.
+4 3 2 1 4 Completed all required evaluations and exit forms at the end of semester.
+4 3 2 1 5 Collected all documentation on intern from the mentoring teacher and intern and submitted them to the Coordinator of Field and Clinical Experiences.
 4 3 2 1 6 Served as chairperson for the intern's portfolio exit committee.
 4 3 2 1 MENTS: